Skip to content

 Steps

-2. Draw a thick dot of marker about 1 inch from the bottom.
+2. Draw a marker dot near the bottom.

 The Science